sh6khan/git-cheat-sheet/README.md

 ```
 the large random assortment of numbers and letters right next to the word commit is the sha_key, it's a specific has value that references that particular commit

-- author is simple, its the user that made the commit
+- author is simple, it's the user that made the commit

-- date also very simple, the date of the commit
+- date is also pretty simple,

 - and finally the commit message.
 The commit message helps you understand what work you did with in that commit so make sure to make them as verbose as you can, especially if you are working with a team.

 There is one more thing that I should point out here. if the git log is large enough, git will open it in `vim`, an editor for the terminal.
-To exit the git log, simply press `q` after the `:`. so you will see this at the bottom of the page `:q`
+To exit the git log, simply press `esc`, then `:`, then `q` and hit enter.

 But if you want cleaner more readable information, definitely try the following
 ```
-$ git log --pretty=oneline
+$ git log oneline -5

-184353d9f2b0df097bd0503bebabbe1c97925666 adding new methods for conflict c0ca1332d8b1f631bd479d36286e08a5ae3ea004 deleting some methods 2846797d2bde3dc3bc09d8f3b77415eeb70693a1 Merge branch 'master' into random-branch b2dba6730bee6badff97b992c301579559f4b039 conflict feature 2 on master 7221e6fcec75b293ba4679704a75daf6eaa87d8a branch conflict feature 9a99e3439256e70a6f6b0910597fbd2981bde9e5 added a conflict feature f4a40bfd12a0e79bce3ae10292bd2bc5f6f1c4d9 fourth feature was added
+70693a1 Merge branch 'master' into random-branch 9f4b039 conflict feature 2 on master aa87d8a branch conflict feature
+1bde9e5 added a conflict feature
+6f1c4d9 fourth feature was added
 ```
+where `-5` is an option that lets you specify the number of most recent commits you want to see.
+(You can use this options together with the other ones listed below).

-To see all the commits made by one author.
-I will be using my `sh6khan` author name
+To see all the commits made by one author,
 ```
 $ git log --author=sh6khan
 ```
-To see all your merges (We will talk about what a merge is later)
+To see all your merges (We will talk about what a merge is later),
 ```
 $ git log --merges
 ```
-To see all your path of commits, with all it branches
+To see the repo history in a visual branching format,
 ```
 git log --graph
 ```
-to see all the other ways of viewing git logs you can checkout out the logs
+To see all the other ways of viewing git logs, can checkout out the [documentation](http://git-scm.com/docs/git-log)

 ## Undo
-This is really the reason why we need git (for the cases where we make a mistake).
-But the problem there is many different ways to revert to an old commit based on the particular situation that you are currently in.
+One of the most compelling reasons to use Git is that you can roll back to a previous snapshot (commit) of the repository, in case you've made a mistake.
+However, reverting back to a specific commit can be really confusing if you've never done it before.
+Git gives you several ways to do it, and depending on the situation, one way is easier than another.

+First, you'll want to identify which commit you want to roll back to.  enter `git log --oneline` and select the first 5-6 digits of the sha_key for the commit you want to return to.
-I will be using the sha_key of 184353d9 as the commit key that we want to return to
+I will be using the sha_key of 184353d9 (you usually only need the first 6-7 digits of your commit).  as the commit key that we want to return to

 ##### Go back and checkout
-1. there are no changes that have not been committed
+1. There are no changes that have not been committed.
-2. you just want to go back to older commit, but you don't want to delete all your newer commits
+2. You just want to go back to an older commit, but you don't want to delete all your newer commits.

 ```
 $ git checkout 184353d9
-# or
+# Or
 $ git checkout -b new_branch_name 184353d9
 ```

 ##### Delete everything and just start restart from chosen commit
-1. there are no changes thay have not been committed
+1. There are no changes thay have not been committed.
-2. You made a mistake and just need to go back to that commit, erasing everything you have done since then
+2. You made a mistake and just need to go back to that commit, erasing everything you have done since then.

 ```
 $ git reset --hard  184353d9
 ```
 ##### Start over from head or master
-1. you just made some changes to files for testing ( you do not want to commit )
+1. You just made some changes to files for testing ( you do not want to commit ).
-2. you have not committed yet
+2. You have not committed your changes yet.

 ```
 $ git reset --hard HEAD
 ```
-remember HEAD is a pointer to the latest commit on that branch
+remember HEAD is (almost always) a pointer to the latest commit on that branch

 ##### Ctrl + Z

 1. You have no idea what you did, no idea where you are and you just want to go back

-- The reflog is the ultimate safety net.
-It keeps track of everything you just did, from checking out new branches, to rebases, the reflog is the essentialy a way to move back through time
+- The reflog command is the ultimate safety net.
+It keeps track of everything you just did, from checking out new branches, to rebases, the reflog is essentially a way to move back through time.

 ```